pbamotra/website/content/blog/2020-06-09-creating-a-blazingly-fast-blog-without-js-or-gatsby/index.md

-+++
+---
-title = "Creating a blazing fast static website without Gatsby or JavaScript" description = "How to create a blazing fast static website without Gatsby or JavaScript that meets all the Core Web Vitals" [taxonomies] tags = ["webdev","beginner"]
+title: "Creating a blazing fast static website without Gatsby or JavaScript"
+description: "How to create a blazing fast static website without Gatsby or JavaScript that meets all the Core Web Vitals"
-[extra]
-thumbnail = "og-image.png"
-+++
+date: 2020-06-09
+tags:
+  - "webdev"
+  - "beginner"
+---

 Gatsby, React, and static websites are all rage at the moment.
 Though they aren't without their flaws, for the most part, I've been riding the bandwagon.